-Following lunch at the teppan-yaki grill at the Grand Prince Hotel’s Beaux Sejours restaurant, we visit Ginkaku-ji.
+Following lunch at the Grand Prince Hotel’s Beaux Sejours restaurant, we visit Ginkaku-ji.
 Originally constructed as the retirement villa of the Shogun Ashikaga Yoshimasa (1435-1490), the Ginkaku-ji (Silver Pavilion) became a Zen temple upon his death.
 The garden is complex, comprising two distinct sections, a pond area with a composition of rocks and plants, and a sand garden with a truncated cone – the Moon-Viewing Height – suggesting Mt Fuji; and a horizontal mound – the Sea of Silver Sand – named for its appearance by moonlight.
 An educational display at the garden contains good moss and weed moss to allow you to tell the difference.
 (Overnight Kyoto) BL

 Nara - 1 night